mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ## Enable Kaptain with a custom configuration using the CLI

-If you want to customize your installation and modify the custom domain name, external Dex, creation of profiles, certificates, etc. continue with these steps:
+If you want to customize your installation and modify the custom domain name, external Dex, creation of profiles, certificates, for example, continue with these steps:

 1. Provide the name of a `ConfigMap` in the `AppDeployment`, which provides custom configuration on top of the default configuration: